-O, just some soldiers on horseback planning on wiping out their whole village.
+O, just some soldiers on horseback planning to wipe out their whole village.

 So they fled and landed here.

 There were seven of them, happy to be alive.
-They were in great danger!
+They escaped great danger!

 This is all relative; none of us have ever been in their shoes.

-Unless we were there to see it, we can’t understand it.
+Unless we were there to see it, we can’t fully understand it.

 They had everyone’s respect because they worked so hard.
 Non-stop.